Structure of 2D Topological Stabilizer Codes: Duality and canonical generators

-A TSG $\stab$ can be regarded as a TSSG with $\beta=0$, so that its characteristic is given by $\alpha$ and $f_1$.
-But all known TSGs have $f=1$ (e.g., for toric codes $\alpha=1$ and for color codes $\alpha=2$).
-Indeed, from the condensed matter perspective the Hamiltonian model related to a TSG is chiral if $f_1=-1$ \cite{bombin:2011:universal}, and this is thought to be incompatible with the fact that the stabilizer generators commute with each other.
+A TSG $\stab$ can be regarded as a TSSG with $\beta=0$, so that its characteristic is given by $\alpha$ and $\chi$.
+But all known TSGs have $\chi=1$ (e.g., for toric codes $\alpha=1$ and for color codes $\alpha=2$).
+Indeed, from the condensed matter perspective the Hamiltonian model related to a TSG is chiral if $\chi=-1$ \cite{bombin:2011:universal}, and this is thought to be incompatible with the fact that the stabilizer generators commute with each other.
 Therefore, unlike in TSSGs not all characteristics may admit a realization.
-On the other hand, if we consider only non-chiral TSGs, those with $f_1=1$, there exists TSGs with arbitrary values of $\alpha$.
+On the other hand, if we consider only non-chiral TSGs, those with $\chi=1$, there exists TSGs with arbitrary values of $\alpha$.
+We will generally refer to TSSGs with $\chi = -1$ as chiral.